Subaru XV hybrid interior, dashboard & comfort

 - 1VerdictHybrid Subaru XV e-Boxer improves SUV's fuel economy and off-road performance, but rivals offer more for less

 - 2MPG & CO2 emissionsPrius-like hybrid system doesn’t result in Prius-like economy; this is unfortunately an area where the XV e-Boxer lags well behind its rivals

-- 5Interior & comfort - currently readingIt’s not much to look at, but the XV e-Boxer's interior feels well constructed, while standard equipment and comfort are both strong
+- 5Interior, dashboard & comfort - currently readingIt’s not much to look at, but the XV e-Boxer's interior feels well constructed, while standard equipment and comfort are both strong

 - 6Boot space, seating & practicalityThe XV e-Boxer's boot space is unaffected by the battery pack beneath, but several rivals let you put more in there in the first place